Twins: BFT Systems Made Robust: Motivating the Approach

 \para{BFT Replication} The goal of BFT replication is for a group of nodes to provide a fault-tolerant service through redundancy.
 Clients submit requests to the service.
 These requests are collectively sequenced by the nodes; this enables all nodes to execute the same chain of requests and hence agree on their (deterministic) output.

 Except when specifically noted, we consider protocols that maintain safety against arbitrary delays in message transmissions.
 That is, we assume an \textit{asynchronous network} setting.
-The main challenge is to drive \textbf{agreement} on a chain of requests (and their output) among all non-faulty nodes despite node failures.
+The main challenge is to drive \textit{agreement} on a chain of requests (and their output) among all non-faulty nodes despite node failures.
 It is common to rely on leaders to populate the network with a unique proposal.
 During periods in which the leader is non-faulty and communication among the leader and non-faulty nodes is timely, this regime can drive consensus quickly.
 This approach is called \emph{partial synchrony}, indicating that it maintains safety at all times and progress only during periods of synchrony.

 In the \byzantine fault model, a node may crash or arbitrarily deviate from the protocol.
 In this setting, a BFT replication system implements a fault tolerant service \via $n$ nodes, of which a threshold $f < n/3$ may be \byzantine.
-As \byzantine behavior is defined rather vaguely, there is no principled way to evaluate \bft systems. \Twins is a new approach to systematically test the safety and liveness of \bft systems.
+As \byzantine behavior is defined rather vaguely, there is no principled way to evaluate \bft systems. \Twins is a new approach to systematically generate \byzantine attacks.
 The main idea of \Twins is the following: running two (generally, up to $k$) autonomous instances of a node that both use correct code and share the same identity, allows us to emulate most interesting \byzantine attacks.
 Two nodes share the same identity when they share the same credentials and signing keys.

 \para{Notation} Nodes are represented by capital alphabets (\eg $A$) and the \twin of a node is represented by the same alphabet with the prime symbol (\eg $A^\prime$).
 When referring to a set of nodes, we enclose them in parentheses \eg $(A,B,B^\prime)$.
 We underline a node that is serving as the leader, \eg $\underline{A}$.
 The adversary can delay and filter messages between nodes.
 We denote partitions of nodes by enclosing them in braces, \eg $P_1=\{A, B, C, D\}$ and $P_2=\{E, F, G\}$, and reserve the capital letter $P$ to denote them.
 Additionally, to show messages allowed in a given direction, we use the symbols $\to$ and $\leftrightarrow$.
 For example, $A \to (B,C)$ means $A$ can send messages to $B$ and $C$; similarly, $A \leftrightarrow P_2$ means $A$ can send messages to and receive messages from any node of the partition $P_2$.
 The scenarios described below use a network configuration of 7 nodes, $(A, B, C, D, E, F, G)$. \Byzantine nodes have \twins denoted with $^\prime$, as in $F^\prime$, $G^\prime$.
 To experiment with any of the deviating behaviors described below, one can increase the number of \byzantine faults to $f+1$ (say $E,F,G$ have \twins $E^\prime,F^\prime,G^\prime$) and expect to see conflicting commits.